ysfmag/aws-amplify-react-custom-ui/README.md

 **params**

-> withAuthenticator() : component renders your App component after a successful user signed in, and it prevents non-sign-in uses to interact with your app.
+> withAuthenticator(Component, federated = null, theme = null) : component renders your App component after a successful user signed in, and it prevents non-sign-in uses to interact with your app.
 In this case, we need to display a sign-out button to trigger the related process.

 > configure(configuration) : configure the lib "aws-amplify-react-custom-ui" .